-From 24 to 26 August 2019, the G7 Leaders’ Summit will be held in Biarritz, in south-western France, on the Atlantic coast: a city facing America and close to Spain.
-That is where Heads of State and Government and committed citizens will converge.
-That is where they will be meeting, working and making decisions to combat inequality.
+From 24 to 26 August 2019, the G7 Leaders’ Summit was held in Biarritz, in south-western France, on the Atlantic coast: a city facing America and close to Spain.
+That is where Heads of State and Government and committed citizens converged.
+That is where they met, worked and made decisions to combat inequality.

 But before we get to that, let me tell you about Biarritz, my city, and Nouvelle-Aquitaine, my Region.

 1/4Le Phare de Biarritz © Emmy Martens // VILLE DE BIARRITZ

 2/4Le Bellevue © JPEG STUDIOS // VILLE DE BIARRITZ

 3/4Hôtel du Palais © Emmy Martens // VILLE DE BIARRITZ

 4/4La Médiathèque © JPEG STUDIOS // VILLE DE BIARRITZ

 Living in Biarritz means feeling the Basque country’s strength and warmth.
 The region is vast and authentic, full of sumptuous landscapes, high cliffs, long sandy beaches and wild inlets.
 It means having one foot in the Atlantic Ocean and one in the mountains.
 It means strolling through places where figures like Coco Chanel, who opened a shop here in 1915, lived before us.
 It also means enjoying all the culinary and wine heritage offered by the Nouvelle-Aquitaine Region and Pyrénées-Atlantiques Department.